jillix/bind-filter/README.md

 ### v0.1.2
  - `crudFindBusy = false` before handling the error from find request
+ - fixed displaying `Array` values in the value input in IE8

 ### v0.1.1
  - callback function feature for findfunction